Ashuprime/RSystemsWebApp/README.md

 Repo containing the assignment of the Image Management system web app in angular and .Net

 # Back-End Stack And Description
-API project is made using .Net 6.
+API project is made using .Net 6. \n
-Solution consists of 5 layers
+Solution consists of 5 layers. \n
-  Controller => ViewModels => Service => DataModels => Data Access
+\t Controller => ViewModels => Service => DataModels => Data Access. \n
-Layering is done to provide loose coupling, better maintainblity and scaleblity of the code base.
-Repository pattern is followed for loose coupling of project with database layer Service layer has profiler to map ViewModels to DataModels Error handling middleware has been used to handle errors and validation.
+Layering is done to provide loose coupling, better maintainblity and scaleblity of the code base. \n Repository pattern is followed for loose coupling of project with database layer Service layer has profiler to map ViewModels to DataModels Error handling middleware has been used to handle errors and validation.